Diabetes, Prediabetes and Chronic Kidney Disease

-Diabetes mellitus is a disease in which the body is either no longer making a hormone called insulin or the insulin that is made is not working as it should.
-Either way, high amounts of glucose (a form of sugar) build in the bloodstream and cause problems from damage to the eyes, kidneys, blood vessels and nerves.
-For this reason, diabetes is the primary cause of new cases of adult blindness, kidney failure, and non-traumatic lower-limb amputation.
-Over a million Michigan adults have diabetes.
+Diabetes mellitus is a long-term condition where the body either no longer makes a hormone called insulin or the insulin that is made no longer works as well as it should.
+Either way, high levels of glucose (a form of sugar) build in the blood.
+High glucose levels cause damage to eyes, kidneys, nerves and blood vessels.
+Diabetes increases the risk for heart attacks and strokes.

 What is Prediabetes?

 Prediabetes is a condition where people have higher than normal blood glucose levels, but not yet high enough to be diagnosed with diabetes.
 People with prediabetes are at high risk of developing diabetes.
 In Michigan, it is estimated over 2.6 million adults have prediabetes.

 What is Chronic Kidney Disease?